giantswarm/gitops-template/docs/add_wc_environments.md

 It is similar to the development cluster in the following manners:

 - it is based on the [hello_app_cluster](/bases/cluster_templates/hello_app_cluster) template base
-- it has automatic updated set up
+- it has automatic updates set up

 It also provides overrides to the [hello-web-app app set](/bases/app_sets/hello-web-app) via [hello_world_app_user_config.yaml](